 Will a local court recognise foreign restructuring or insolvency proceedings over a local debtor?
 What is the process and test for achieving such recognition?
 Does recognition depend on the COMI of the debtor and/or the governing law of the debt to be compromised?
 Has the UNCITRAL Model Law on Cross Border Insolvency or the UNCITRAL Model Law on Recognition and Enforcement of Insolvency-Related Judgments been adopted or is it under consideration in your country?

 The UK has adopted the UNCITRAL Model Law on Cross Border Insolvency, via the Cross Border Insolvency Regulations 2006.
 This permits recognition of the foreign proceedings, and assistance for the foreign insolvency officeholder (including a moratorium), upon application to the court – usually a fairly predictable court procedure.
-The consequences of such recognition depends on the COMI of the debtor.
+The consequences of such recognition depends on the centre of main interests (“COMI”) of the debtor.
 Proceedings will only be recognised as “foreign main proceedings”, for which there is an automatic stay, where the proceedings are opened in the jurisdiction where the debtor has its COMI.

-However – critically – such recognition does not necessarily extend to recognition/enforcement of the plan of reorganization with the foreign proceedings.
+However – critically – such recognition does not necessarily extend to recognition/enforcement of the scheme of arrangement/plan with foreign proceedings.
 In essence:

 - For these purposes, creditors will be subject to the foreign proceedings if they were present in the foreign jurisdiction when the proceedings commenced, submitted a proof of debt or voted in the proceedings (among other things).